RungeZhai/LGDelayedTaskManager/README.md

 /**
  Traverse every task by order
- @param target when the task type is ILSPPDelayedTaskTypeBlock,
+ @param target when the task type is LGDelayedTaskTypeBlock,
         or the object target points to was dealloced, target will be nil
- @param action either SEL or ILSPPDelayedTask, depends on the type parameter
+ @param action either SEL or LGDelayedTask, depends on the type parameter
  @param ID     the identifier of the task
- @param type   the type of the task, see ILSPPDelayedTaskType for details
+ @param type   the type of the task, see LGDelayedTaskType for details
  @param index  the index of the target
  */
-- (void)enumerateTasksUsingBlock:(void (^)(id target, void *action, NSString *ID, ILSPPDelayedTaskType type, NSUInteger index, BOOL *stop))block;
+- (void)enumerateTasksUsingBlock:(void (^)(id target, void *action, NSString *ID, LGDelayedTaskType type, NSUInteger index, BOOL *stop))block;
 ```

 ### Caution